E-Way Bill in India (2026): Complete Guide for Business Owners & Transporters

 What Is an E-way Bill?

-An e-way bill or electronic-way bill is a document introduced under the GST regime that needs to be generated before transporting or shipping goods worth more than ₹50,000 within a state (intrastate) or between two states (interstate).
+An e-way bill (Electronic Way Bill) is a digital document under the GST regime that you must generate before transporting goods worth more than ₹50,000 — whether you're moving them within your state (intrastate) or to another state (interstate).

 Importance of e-way bill